April 20, 2026

 Concluding - Looking at SEO as We Move Into 2026

 SEO in 2026 is more complex than it was in past years, but it is still one of the best ways for businesses to earn long-term visibility online.
 People are still searching.
-They are just doing it in more ways, across more surfaces, and with higher expectations about the answers they get.
+They are just doing it in more ways, across more channels, and with higher expectations about the answers they get.

 Reach out to the team at Mad Mango Marketing to learn how you can start ranking better on the search engines of today and tomorrow.